Joey Logano wins at Nashville in record 5th overtime for 1st NASCAR Cup Series victory of year | TSN

 That helped set up a thrilling race after Christopher Bell won the first two stages before crashing.

 Hamlin took the lead going high into Turn 1, and Chastain went to the apron trying to hold him off and wobbled.
-That was enough for Hamlin to pass Chastain’s Chevrolet in what turned out to be only the first late lead change of a race that seemed like it would never end with repeated crashes on restarts.
+That was enough for Hamlin to pass Chastain’s Chevrolet in what turned out to be only the first late lead change of a race that featured repeated crashes on restarts.

 “I had a shot to win,” said Chastain, who led 45 laps while seeking his first win since the 2023 season finale at Phoenix.